 Where our positioning systems are used: Format changeover in woodworking machines at Becherer Möbel-Innenausbau.

 The fact that format changeover has become part of today's woodworking industry for a long time, can be seen very clearly in the example of edge banding machines.
 Anyone who supplies individual furniture with high quality demands is significantly helped by the automation of the adjustment axes. halstrup-walcher positioning systems have the task of implementing every format change to the next type of edge, precisely and quickly, and are absolute reliability.
-Becherer have been using a machine with format changeover for 10 years and is convinced by the precise adjustment and reliability.
+Becherer has been using a machine with format changeover for 10 years and is convinced by the precise adjustment and reliability.

 Mention a woodworking business in the Black Forest to an architect, hotelier or house builder in a major city such as Frankfurt or Berlin and he will probably imagine an ancient workshop teaming with carpenters plying their humble trade with traditional tools.